-"The Ones Who Walk Away from Omelas" by Ursula Le Guinn
+"The Ones Who Walk Away from Omelas" by Ursula Le Guin

-A final, and perhaps less well-known, utopian story is Ursula Le Guinn's short story regarding utilitarianism in "The Ones Who Walk Away from Omelas."
-In her story, Le Guinn imagines a blissful society filled with anything good you could possibly desire.
+A final, and perhaps less well-known, utopian story is Ursula Le Guin's short story regarding utilitarianism in "The Ones Who Walk Away from Omelas."
+In her story, Le Guin imagines a blissful society filled with anything good you could possibly desire.
 Members of the community are communal and intelligent.
 The weather is wonderful, children play freely, and glorious parades fill the streets.